scrapbird/scrapbird.github.io/_posts/2016-06-22-diving-into-radare2.md

 [0x004004ac]>
 {% endhighlight %}

-We can see that r2 has analyzed our bin and named the shellcode subroutine for us and that the program is putting the address of the shellcode into `edx`, then calling it.
+We can see that r2 has analysed our bin and named the shellcode subroutine for us and that the program is putting the address of the shellcode into `edx`, then calling it.
 Lets take a look at the shellcode now.

 {% highlight nasm %}
 [0x004004ac]> s obj.shellcode